humblehwang/Dijastra/README.md

 # Dijastra
-Use Dijkstra algorithm to find shortest path
+Find the shortest path by Dijkstra algorithm